Discover the breathtaking acoustics of St Michael and All Angels’ Church, Lower Machen

 The main festival in June is taking place over an extended period from 15 – 25th June.
 Further events are planned for the second half of the year.

 Ambitious plans for this year’s festival include 50 events in the 50th anniversary year.
 Audiences voted for their favourite artist from previous festivals to perform in the festival and Voces8 winner of the audience choice vote will bring the main festival to a close.
 We are pleased to be welcoming many returning artists this years including Pianist Lucy Parham and Actors Martin Jarvis and Rosalind Ayres in the final programme of the composer portrait series, Michael Collins clarinet, John Lill piano, Elin Manahan Thomas soprano, Jeremy Huw Williams, baritone, the Lower Machen Festival Singers and a family concert given by Bach to Baby.
 Also returning to the festival will be the Feinstein Ensemble performing all of Bach’s six Brandenburg Concertos over two concerts on 18th June.
-New performers will include Caritas Consort and the Castalian Quartet.
+New performers will include Caritas Chamber Choir and the Castalian Quartet.
 Full programme details and concert dates will be available shortly.

 During the year musical tributes will take place to honour the work of Robert Maskrey and Peter Reynolds former Chair and Artistic Director who both passed away suddenly last year.
 Additionally, the festival is going to put on events in places where classical music isn’t normally found; for example a Shoppers Messiah to engage with as wide a public as possible and to give the festival a presence throughout the year.